midlantica/LovelyBunchOfCoconuts/content/claims/healthcare_is_a_right.md

 ---
-title: "Healthcare is a Right"
+title: 'Healthcare is a Right'
-claim: "Healthcare is a Right"
+claim: 'Healthcare is a Right'
-translation: "So you owe me a surgeon."
+translation: 'So you owe me a surgeon.'
 ---

 ## "Healthcare is a Right"